samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ![Desktop View](/assets/img/phPickerInPhoneDemo.gif){: .shadow w="800" h="800"  }
  _PHPickerViewController Search Demo_

+- [x] How to use PHPickerViewController to search and select specific assets.

-## PHPhotoLibraryChangeObserver
+## Listening For Changes Using PHPhotoLibraryChangeObserver

 Now that our app is running nicely let's address how to handle changes in the photos library.
 We listen to changes in the photos library such as when a photo is deleted, added or edited by subscribing to the PHPhotoLibraryChangeObserver.
-According to Apple's own documentation: The PHPhotoLibraryChangeObserver protocol notifies you of changes that occur in the photo library, regardless of whether those changes are made by your app, by a user in the Photos app, or by another app that uses the Photos framework.
+According to Apple's own documentation, the PHPhotoLibraryChangeObserver protocol notifies you of changes that occur in the photo library, regardless of whether those changes are made by your app, by a user in the Photos app, or by another app that uses the Photos framework.

 ### Listening For Changes in ViewController

 To register for updates in the **ViewController.swift** file navigate to the **fetchPhotoLibraryAssets** method.
 Add this registration code anywhere below the **PHPhotoLibrary.authorizationStatus()** logic:

 ```swift